 If corrective action is initiated against a provider, the provider is required to cooperate and comply with the terms of the corrective action plan.
+Failure to cooperate and/or comply with the terms of the corrective action plan may result in the termination of the provider's contract.

-If the provider disagrees with the action recommended, they may request a hearing pursuant to Chapter 3100 of this manual.
+If the provider disagrees with the action recommended, they may request a fair hearing.
+Refer to Chapter 3100, Section 3105 for additional information.